vmware-archive/kubeless/docs/dev-guide.md

 ```

 **Hint:** take a look at the `imagePullPolicy` configuration if you are sending
-images with tags (e. g. "latest") to the Kubernettes cluster.
+images with tags (e. g. "latest") to the Kubernetes cluster.
 This option
-controls the image caching mechanism for Kubernettes and you may enconter
+controls the image caching mechanism for Kubernetes and you may encounter
 problems if new images enters the cluster with the same name.
 They might not be
 properly pulled for example.